Heatblur-Simulations/f-4e-manual/src/systems/emergency.md

 release, and pressing PUSH TO JET.
 Any pylon or missile launcher at the station will remain in place, but stores - including MERs and TERs, will be released.

+As example, to jettison the right and left external fuel tanks, the pilot must select _STORES_ on the knob, press the corresponding station select buttons _LO_, _RO_ and then push the jettison button.

 ### AIM-7 Jettison

 AIM-7 Sparrow missiles are released individually using the L/R FWD or L/R AFT